Quantum time dilation in a gravitational field: Conclusions

 \section{Conclusions}

-We have provided an example of a realistic situation in which quantum time dilation in a gravitational field should occur.
-We have analysed the spontaneous emission process of a two-level atom resting in an external gravitational field that was modeled in accordance with the equivalence principle as an accelerated frame of reference.
+We have provided an example of a realistic situation where quantum time dilation in a gravitational field should occur.
+We have analyzed the spontaneous emission process of a two-level atom resting in an external gravitational field that was modeled in accordance with the equivalence principle as an accelerated frame of reference.
 We have shown that the spontaneous emission rate of the atom depends on its wave function in position space.
-In particular, this rate is influenced non trivially by the presence of spatial coherence present in the center of mass state of the atom.
-We have confirmed the result of \cite{Khandelwal2020} for a realistic clock model.
-This provides further evidence that quantum time dilation is a universal phenomenon.
+In particular, this rate is influenced nontrivially by the presence of spatial coherence present in the center of the mass state of the atom.
+We have confirmed the result of \cite{Khandelwal2020} for a realistic clock model, providing further evidence that quantum time dilation is a universal phenomenon.
 Moreover, we made use of the equivalence principle to describe the effect of gravity on the clock, but the final result of our considerations is the same as would be expected from a post-Newtonian analysis.
 This suggests that this conclusion can be interpreted as confirmation of the equivalence principle applied to quantum systems.

-Our analysis give leads to a method for detecting the effect of quantum time dilation---one needs to set a decaying particle in a superposition of heights and track the dependence of the decay rate on the initial state of the particle.
+Our analysis leads to a method for detecting the effect of quantum time dilation---one needs to set a decaying particle in a superposition of heights and track the dependence of the decay rate on the initial state of the particle.
+Our analysis leads to a spectroscopic method for detecting the effect of quantum time dilation---one needs to set a clock (either ionic or atomic) in a superposition of heights and perform measurement either of a spontaneous decay or, more commonly, a fractional frequency shift.
 In accordance with our results, the effect of coherence should be noticeable when the spread of two position wave packets becomes comparable to the distance between them.
-The quantum correction to classical time dilation can be (for appropriately chosen parameters of the state) of the same order of magnitude as the classical, gravitational time dilation factor.
+The quantum correction to classical time dilation can be (for appropriately chosen parameters of the state) of the same order of magnitude as the classical gravitational time dilation factor.
 Therefore, if one can detect gravitational time dilation for such distances, one should also be able to detect the quantum time dilation effect.